How Does HCP Differ from Existing Majors at Cornell

 To summarize the curricular differences the basic comparison with the PAM major is that the HCP major requires more natural sciences but less economics; and of course, HCP is tightly focused on health care and health policy.

 HBHS and GPHS Major.
 The HCP major provides a distinctly different educational experience than DNS majors in Human Biology, Health and Society (HBHS) and Global & Public Health Sciences (GPHS).
 The differences in these majors’ names accurately convey the core differences.
 HCP is a social science-based major that uses required and elective courses to build in-depth knowledge of health care and policy.

-HBHS is a biology-based major: “Students are required to develop a strong background in human biology so that they can understand the physiological and biochemical aspects of health issues.”
-The GHPS major is based in public health with a global focus: it “teaches the tools of public health research and action, and their application to population health issues in the U.S. and around the world […].”
+HBHS is a biology-based major where students are required to develop a robust background in human biology to understand the physiological and biochemical features of health issues.
+The GPHS major is based in public health with a global focus, teaching the tools of public health research and action, and their specific applications to population health issues in both the United States and the world.
 There are many specific differences in the curricula of these majors that reflect these core differences.

 HD Major.
 The proposed HCP major and the Human Development (HD) major partly overlap in terms of students’ potential career paths.
 The HD department provides recommendations for how to tailor the HD major to prepare for 9 different career paths.
 Several of these paths partly overlap with the likely career paths of HCP majors: medical school; health administration; and PhD programs in Sociology, Public Policy, or Public Health.
 However, the HCP and HD curricula are quite different and so will provide distinctly different routes towards these careers.
 HCP courses focus on public policy analysis and emphasize quantitative data analysis especially econometrics and demographic methods.